 We have been lengthening our crop season by using the cold frame in the garden lab.
 The cold frame allows us to continue to produce crops well after frost appears in late Fall and early Winter.
 We added a tiered strawberry bed with a trellis for an espalier apple tree that will produce three different types of apples, along with a wall trellis for a clemitis to grow on.
 Our Kindergartners expanded their annual seed sale from our Spring Festival to the Leesburg Farmers Market with great success in raising money for the garden lab.

-Our big surprise this year comes from our partnership with Forever Redwood, a company in California who practices restorative forestry practices in creating wooden structures.
+Our big surprise in 2018 came from our partnership with Forever Redwood, a company in California which practices restorative forestry practices in creating wooden structures.
 Forever Redwood donated 50% of the cost of a pergola and shipping to enable us to have enough funds along with a grant to purchase a pergola kit that we will construct this fall as a shade structure for the center garden lab table.

 In spring 2019, we were able to use our grant from VA Agriculture in the Classroom to purchase QR coded signs from PlantsMap.com to bring technology to the lab that allows for our students, staffs, and visitors to get instant information on our gardens and plants.

 The FDE garden lab provides much more than an academic lab as it nurtures the health and well-being of over 1,000 students, families, staff, and community members linked to our garden, while providing a means to demonstrate the importance of sustainability and a direct link to nurturing through outdoor learning.
 The FDE Garden Lab has hosted over 50 local public and private schools for tours and information sessions.
 It has been the host to state and national organizations for conferences and professional development.